Managing access to Managed Service for Trino

 To allow access to Managed Service for Trino resources, such as clusters and accounts, give the user the relevant roles for the folder, cloud, or organization containing those resources.

-Roles existing in this service
+Roles this service has

 Service roles